 What is the purpose of Lent?

-“Christian green” is my term for living an eco-friendly, healthy and sustainable living through a Christian worldview in solidarity with all of God’s children around the world.
-Many people consider themselves environmentalists, conservationists, or “crunchy” moms, but is often through a completely secular lense.
+“Christian green” is my term for caring for the gift of creation by healthy and sustainable living through a Christian worldview in solidarity with all of God’s children around the world.
+Many people consider themselves environmentalists, conservationists, or “crunchy” moms but is often through a completely secular lense.

-Christian green, in my opinion, is less about saving the Earth as it is more about responsible caring for creation and improving our lives and the lives of others through healthy, eco-friendly and sustainable living.
+Christian green, in my opinion, is less about saving the Earth as it is more about responsible caring for creation and improving our lives and the lives of others through healthy, sustainable living, and environmental stewardship.

 Related Post: Do Christians Have to Be Green & Eco-friendly?